8 minutes

 These methods provide a safer alternative to their C counterparts (but still

-still performs a form of type punning),
+marked unsafe, since arg still performs a form of type punning),

-guaranteeing that every call to va_start
+guaranteeing that every call to va_start and va_copy has a matching va_end.

 C variadic functions defined in Rust use a special syntax: the variadic